lianaahmed/NL-Query-System/README.md

 # INF2A-CW2
-CW2 for Formal and Natural Language Processing.
+CW2 for Formal and Natural Language Processing: Creating a natural language query system in Python.
 Received 66%.